The Port of Saint Paul

 Saint Paul Paul Area Shipping Stats

-In 2019, 5.5 million tons shipped into the Saint Paul Harbor.
+In 2019, 5.5 million tons shipped into the Port of Saint Paul.
 Top imports included fertilizer, petroleum products, aggregate, cement, and salt.
 From an outbound perspective 3.4 million tons shipped out of Saint Paul.
 In this case, top exports included soybeans, corn, grain, and wheat.

 Did You Know?